AnahatM/Rich-Text-Editor/README.md

 ## 🚀 Features

 - **Browser app** allowing you to use it on Windows, macOS, and Linux, easily usable in the browser.
-- **Lightweight** minimalist user inserface with a simple UI and feature-set, so you can edit text quickly.
+- **Lightweight** minimalist user interface with a simple UI and feature-set, so you can edit text quickly.
 - **Advanced Text Formatting** including bold, italic, strikethrough, text-align, ordered and unordered lists, code blocks, block quotes, undo, and redo.
-- **Keyboard Shortcuts** for commoon text editing actions, like bold, italic, underline, undo, redo. etc.
+- **Keyboard Shortcuts** for common text editing actions, like bold, italic, underline, undo, redo. etc.

 ## 🛠️ Technologies Used